chromebrew/chromebrew/README.md

 Prerequisites
 -------------

-You will need a chromebook with developer mode enabled.
+You will need a Chromebook with developer mode enabled.

 On [the ChromiumOs Wiki](https://www.chromium.org/chromium-os/developer-information-for-chrome-os-devices) select your device and follow the instructions listed there.